ragingbal/vagrants/vagrant-hadoop/README.md

 Bog standard Ubuntu Trusty with a script to install hadoop and hive.

+Before you run please check the setup.sh script which sets things up.
+You have 2 options
+* Use an internal mirror
+* Use an external mirror

+The function list is at the end of the file.
+For internal use downloadInternalPackages and for external use downloadExternalPackages

 In order to get things working
 * vagrant up
 * vagrant ssh